Was Angelina Jolie Adopted?

 A: Angelina Jolie has spoken openly about her desire to provide a loving home for children who have been orphaned or are in need of care.
 She has expressed her belief in the importance of giving these children a chance at a better life.

 While Angelina Jolie’s own background may not involve adoption, her dedication to the cause has made a lasting impact.
-Through her philanthropic efforts and personal experiences, she has become an inspiration to many, proving that love knows no boundaries when it comes to building a family.
+Through her advocacy and personal experiences, she has raised awareness about the importance of adoption and inspired others to consider providing a loving home for children in need.